Chief Resident Q&A

 How has your program adapted to COVID-19?

-Education during COVID is still a work in progress.
-However, we have been working to maintain the highest levels of education during this unprecedented time.
+Education during the COVID-19 pandemic has remained a top priority.
 Reading rooms have been rearranged for social distancing, many of which utilize large screen TVs to share interesting cases or teaching points.
-In addition, we have continued to do virtual readouts using Microsoft Teams and Zoom.
+We have transitioned from virtual to masked side-by-side workstation readouts to maximize resident education and morale.
+Some sections continue to use Microsoft Teams to communicate with off-site residents and staff.
 The resident conference room has been rearranged for social distancing.
-Daily lectures are both in person and virtual.
+Daily lectures are both in person and virtual, allowing off-site residents to participate.
 Residents are provided with adequate PPE daily per hospital regulations.